Last updated: 10th April 2017.

 Adesense: The easiest way to start making money with advertising is through Adsense.
 Sign up for an account, enter in the ad settings you want (I’ve received the most success with a 300×250 sized banner placed below the first paragraph of a post), and then you’re good to go!
 Download the Quick Adsense plugin, too, as it makes placing the ad code anywhere on your site straightforward.

 Amazon: If you want to get started with affiliate marketing, Amazon Associates is best for beginners.
 Any time you mention a product on your site, you can search for the product through Amazon Associates, and then use that link in your post.
 Whenever your readers click on that link and choose to buy anything, you’ll receive a commission on that sale.
-Packing lists and gift guides are great for monetising through Amazon.
+Packing lists, in-depth reviews, and gift guides are great for monetising through Amazon, so get started with those.

 Most important of all: I use every single one of these companies and have done since the very first day I started travelling.
 If you hate Skyscanner and never use them, for example, don’t then recommend them to your readers just so you can make money from them.